-Josh Flanders has worked in the nonprofit industry for 20 years as a founder, Executive Director, Development Director, and Board member.
-He holds a Masters from Northwestern University and a BA from UW-Madison.
+Josh Flanders has worked in the nonprofit industry for over 20 years as a founder, Executive Director, Development Director, and Board member.
+He holds a Masters from Northwestern University and a BA from University of Wisconsin-Madison.

-Josh began his career working as a high school English teacher.
-He quickly progressed to working in the nonprofit sector by founding the Chicago Institute for the Moving Image (CIMI) and the Festival for Cinema of the Deaf, the first of its kind.
+Josh began his nonprofit career by founding the Chicago Institute for the Moving Image (CIMI) and the Festival for Cinema of the Deaf, the first of its kind, in 2000.
 During his career Josh oversaw development of film festivals throughout N. America, London, Moscow, Milan and Toronto.
-Josh has worked for world-renowned film festivals and nonprofits such as the Miami International Film Festival, Chicago International Children's Film Festival, NFTE, and Guitars Over Guns.
-In these capacities he has worked with clients like AT&T, Disney, HBO, Hot Topic Foundation, JP Morgan, Knight Foundation, Lexus, MacArthur Foundation, MasterCard, Mercedes Benz, Miami Dade College, Network for Teaching Entrepreneurship, Northern Trust, Poetry Foundation, Polk Foundation, and others.
-In 2019, he joined Compass Pro Bono as a Project Lead, inspiring business professionals to engage with their local nonprofits to transform communities.
+Josh has worked for world-renowned film festivals and nonprofits such as the Miami International Film Festival, Chicago International Children's Film Festival, Network for Teaching Entrepreneurship, and Guitars Over Guns.
+In these capacities he has worked with clients like AT&T, Chicago Community Trust, Disney, HBO, Hot Topic Foundation, JP Morgan, Knight Foundation, Lexus, MacArthur Foundation, MasterCard, Mercedes Benz, My Brother's Keeper Alliance, Northern Trust, Poetry Foundation, Polk Foundation, and dozens of others.
+In 2019, he joined Compass Pro Bono as a Project Lead & Project Advisor, inspiring business professionals to engage with their local nonprofits to transform communities.

 Josh is a speaker and performer, as well as a graduate of comedy and music studies at The Second City Conservatory in Chicago.
-As a member of the American Theater Critics Association, his writing has been featured in the Chicago Reader, PerformInk, and Chicagoland Musical Theatre.
+His theater and film criticism has been featured in the Chicago Reader, and he is a freelance writer for The Forward.

 Kimber Russell is an attorney specializing in employment discrimination and a 2008 graduate of DePaul University College of Law.
 Kimber is Vice-Chair of the Chicago Bar Association's Alliance for Women, and has served as co-chair of the Women's Bar Association's Marketing Committee, and a member of the Professional Women's Club of Chicago's Special Events Committee.
 As Social Media Manager for Kaplan Bar Review, Kimber created and implemented social media strategies across all active platforms for the company.
 As Discovery Consultant for BlueStar Case Solutions, Kimber also partnered with lawyers and law firms to enable them to navigate the increasingly complex world of electronic discovery.